Eastern Market, Melbourne: 1850s & 1860s

-'at some future period, when finances are more flourishing than at present' the bricks from the gaol, and the redevelopment, would be used 'to build a row of shops, which are to face forward' onto Exhibition street.
+"at some future period, when finances are more flourishing than at present" the bricks from the jail, and the redevelopment, would be used "to build a row of shops, which are to face forward" onto Exhibition Street.

 Two years later and the Eastern Market, wrote The Argus, was called 'our Covent Garden' (a reference to the famous market at Covent Garden in London established by the Duke of Bedford in the 1600s).
 Produce arrived from the 'many acres of land, within an easy distance of the city' that were:

-under cultivation by market gardners – at Moorabbin, Dandenong, the Plenty, Victoria, Heidelberg, Northcote, Merri Creek, Kew, Hawthorn, Richmond and Keilor.
+under cultivation by market gardners – at Moorabbin, Dandenong, the Plenty, Heidelberg, Northcote, Merri Creek, Kew, Hawthorn, Richmond and Keilor.
 Our market site is within one-fourth as extensive a site as Covent Garden and when, as on a brisk market morning, it is attended by 700 drays loaded with produce, it affords a pleasureable surprise to any visitor who was previously unaware that a market of like pretentions was to be found in Melbourne.
 Some details of the quantities of the principal items may not be uninteresting...
 In the season about 1,200 loads of vegetables come into the market weekly (about seven or eight hundred weight each), consisting of every variety of vegetables known to Europeans, and the greater part of them in greater perfection than in the London markets; 500 geese and turkeys, 1,000 ducks and fowl, 1,000 dozen eggs, 100 suckling pigs, with an altogether unascertained but very appreciable number of rabbits, wild fowl, guinea fowl, pigeons, &c.; nearly half a ton of fresh butter is sold here every week, and honey in considerable quantities is brought through this channel before the public.

 The availability of such a large public space also saw the establishment of the Eastern Market 'as a people's forum, the site of open-air services, meetings, lectures and political demonstrations'.
 After the extension of voting rights to all white men in 1858 a meeting was held there to lobby for an extension of time for voter registration before the next election.
 And 'between 5,000 and 6,000 persons' attended an 1860 meeting to debate laws that would open up Crown Land for selection.